 To regain their bodies, the two begin a quest to find the Philosopher’s stone, uncovering secrets and conspiracies along the way.
 The series has some striking moments and depicts a world that feels alive, full of history and subtext, informing all the characters’ decisions.
 Truly a great piece of storytelling, Fullmetal Alchemist: Brotherhood is a must-watch.

 Pokemon (1997 – Present)

 The show centres around aspiring Pokémon master Ash and Pikachu, travelling around the globe – on a mission to battle their way to the top and catch all the wild Pokémon they can find.
-The duo are joined by a rotating cast of wacky companions, and face Team Rocket’s enduring evil schemes during their adventures.
-From its whimsical art to Team Rocket’s iconic catchphrase, and featuring some of the best character designs you’ll ever see, Pokémon is an unforgettable series.
+The duo is joined by a rotating cast of wacky companions and face Team Rocket’s enduring evil schemes during their adventures.
+From its whimsical art to Team Rocket’s iconic catchphrase and featuring some of the best character designs you’ll ever see, Pokémon is an unforgettable series.

 My Hero Academia (2016 – present)